Professor Linda Evans

 My substantive research interests lie in the broad field of professional working life, including professionalism, professional learning and development, and professional work cultures.
 I have carried out empirical studies of teachers' and academics' working lives, including factors influencing their morale, job satisfaction and motivation.
-Recently I researched what academics, university teachers and researchers think of the quality of academic leadership that they receive from professorial colleagues, and I then followed up that study with one of professorial academic leadership from the perspectives of professors themselves, and one that examines the preparation and development of university professors.
+Recently I researched what academics, university teachers and researchers think of the quality of academic leadership that they receive from professorial colleagues, and I then followed up that study with one of professorial academic leadership from the perspectives of professors themselves, and a third study that examines the preparation and development of university professors.
 I am currently working on a study of academic journal editors' professionalism.
 I am currently leading a study of strategic change in higher education, focused on promoting innovative teaching and learning approaches that draw heavily on digital resources.
 I enjoy developing theory and theoretical perspectives that are not context-specific, such as conceptual analyses and theoretical models.

 I have a strong interest in educational leadership and management (in particular, the much-neglected perspective of 'the led').
 Much of my recent research has been located in the context of higher education, but I am equally interested in issues related to working life in the compulsory education sector.
 I am particularly interested in researcher development and the development of research cultures and research capacity.